-Having a joint newsletter representing the Innovation Procurement Task Force (see 5.2.1) would bring several benefits.
-The goal of having a joint newsletter is to increase the reach and impact of the three projects.
-By pooling together subscribers from 3 projects, the joint newsletter would reach a wider audience, enabling both projects to disseminate their messages to more people.
+Besides having its Newsletter, the consortium explores the possibility of collaborating on a joint newsletter with the Innovation Procurement Task Force (see 5.2.1), which would bring several benefits.
+The goal of having a joint newsletter is to increase the reach and impact of POI-related projects.